Please email for further details or to order any of these items. Cheques should be made payable to the “Shropshire Ornithological Society”.

 The Birds of Shropshire is published by Liverpool University Press, a renowned academic imprint.
 The cover price is £45.
 Details are available here.

-Back issues of SBR (from 1955 onwards) are also available at the Historical Ornithology of Shropshire website here.
+Back issues (other than the most recent volumes) of SBR (from 1955 onwards) are also available at the Historical Ornithology of Shropshire website here.

 The Buzzard is the magazine of the SOS, published quarterly and supplied free of charge to members.